 Not only will you get world-class training, but you will be diving at some of the best dive sites in the area!

-Abyss Scuba Diving is very popular option, with prices for the PADI Open Water course starting at $149, with additional options available should you require a more personalised experience.
+Abyss Scuba Diving is very popular option, for the PADI Open Water course with additional options available should you require a more personalised experience.
 This is a great option for soon-to-be divers who are feeling a little nervous!

-St George Underwater is another great option with dive courses starting at $345.
+St George Underwater is another great option.
 The benefit here is also the smaller class sizes that offer more individualized training (classes of 4).
 St George Underwater also offers an Introductory Scuba Dive package, which is a 4 hour package including some basic training and theory which will prepare you for your very first scuba dive with an Instructor.
 This is a great way to try scuba diving for the first time, and it’s perfect for those who don’t have the time to complete the full diving license.

 Explore the Sutherland Shire on our interactive mapExplore here